New Students, Summer Lessons,

 Each new student requesting lessons will be assigned to an intern or instructor.
 Requests for a particular teacher will be honored when possible.
 Once the assignment has been made, the teacher will contact the student directly.
 The student and teacher will set up a mutually agreed upon lesson time and day at which time the lesson can start.
 When Community Music School studio enrollments are at capacity, student names may be placed on a waiting list.

-If a change of instructor is recommended by the instructor, or desired by a student or parent, the issue should be discussed by instructor and student, and then referred to the Associate Dean for action.
+If a change of instructor is recommended by the instructor, or desired by a student or parent, the issue should be discussed by instructor and student, and then referred to the Associate Dean.